CCBHC S-TAC Training and Events

 S-TAC webinars in 2023 and 2024 covered CCBHC quality measurement topics.
 Slides and recordings can be found on the SAMHSA CCBHC Quality Measures Guidance and Webinar Series page.

-An overview of requirements, tools and processes to support states across implementation phases to develop state-developed or aggregated community needs assessments.
+This webinar provided an overview of requirements, tools and processes to support states across implementation phases to develop state-developed or aggregated community needs assessments.
 Information discussed during the webinar included aspects of the federal criteria and examples from other states.

 Opportunities for States to Leverage the CCBHC Needs Assessment Slides (PDF | 1 MB)